MehranDHN/KG4OPennResources/README.md

 ### Classes
 The ontology defines key classes to represent entities in the OPenn collection:
 - `tei:TEI`: Represents a TEI-encoded document, typically a digitized manuscript.
+- `sc:Organization`: Describes the institude/publisher of the manuscrpts.
-- `tei:Manuscript`: Describes physical manuscripts, linked to their digital
+- `sc:CreativeWork`: Describes physical manuscripts, linked to their publisher
+- `sc:VisualArtwork`: Describes visual artwork, linked to their manuscript
 - `tei:DigitalRepresentation`: Models digital objects, such as images or transcriptions. counterparts.